 Also in the above picture are two ottomans that I purchased from my local Big Lots.
 I was able to snag these on sale for $20 for each ottoman.
 I love these because they can hold two of my students easily and they double as extra storage.

 I also picked up these black stools at Big Lots for around $8 each.
 They were cheaper options and are not the most comfortable choice.
 However, my students love these because they make them feel more like adults.
 They especially love these for partner work using clipboards.

-And finally, we come to the most sought after chairs in the classroom: our bean bag chair and a bungee chair.
+And finally, we come to the most sought-after chairs in the classroom: our bean bag chair and a bungee chair.
 These are the most expensive options for seating but by far the most popular.
 I purchased the large bean bag chair from Walmart while it was on sale for $20.
 I am not a fan of the bean bag chair because it doesn’t hold up as well with continued use in the classroom.
-The beans need to be refilled about every 2-3 months, which I don’t think is necessary bad but I prefer low maintenance chairs.
+The beans need to be refilled about every 2-3 months, which I don’t think is necessarily bad but I prefer low-maintenance chairs.

 The bungee chair I purchased from Amazon for around $50 so it was definitely the most expensive chair and the reason I only have one of them.
 The bungee chair is probably the students’ favorite chair of all the options.
 I am hoping I can find some cheaper options in local stores but have not had any luck yet.
 These chairs also come in different colors: brown, green, gray, purple, and red.
 Click here to see these chairs on Amazon.

 Not Pictured: I also picked up some super affordable camping chairs from my local sporting goods store for $6-$8.
 They come in a variety of colors, and I was easily able to match my color scheme.
 I have these chairs placed directly under my marker board area so they take up less space.
 These are also a favorite of my students.